Courses & Requirements

 - LAW-581-001: U.S. Business Law (3 credits; offered Spring)

 - LAW-504-002: U.S. Contracts Law (3 credits; offered Fall)

 - LAW-503-001: U.S. Constitutional Law (3 credits; offered Spring)

 - LAW-507-001: U.S. Criminal Law (3 credits; offered Fall)

 - LAW-636: Family Law (3 credits; offered Fall & Spring)

-LL.M. candidates interested in taking the New York bar exam must complete the degree within 2 years of beginning the LL.M. program, and may only enroll in a maximum of 4 summer credits.
+LL.M. candidates interested in taking the New York bar exam must complete the degree within 2 years of beginning the LL.M. program, and may only enroll in a maximum of 4 credits in the summer.

-The LL.M. degree can be completed full time (two or three regular semesters), or part-time (up to 5 years, as long as no visa restrictions apply).
-Students on an F-1 or J-1 visa must be enrolled in at least 8 credits during the fall and the spring, except for the last semester when students can take a reduced course load for 1-7 credits.
+The LL.M. degree can be completed full-time (two or three regular semesters), or part-time (up to 5 years, as long as no visa restrictions apply).
+Students on an F-1 or J-1 visa must be enrolled full-time and take at least 8 credits each semester, except for the last semester when they can take a reduced course load for 1-7 credits.